-Fuel prices hit an all-time high earlier this year, putting a strain on many Canadian drivers’ wallets.
+Fuel prices are expected to rise once again this year, putting a strain on many Canadian drivers’ wallets.
 Pay a lot for your auto insurance?
 That can hurt, too.
 However, it’s possible to ease your pain and save on your two least favourite car expenses with these nine handy tips.

 Save money at the pumps